nrkno/core-docs/src/readme.md

 ## Getting started

-Core Docs can parse and render all [markdown](https://github.com/markedjs/marked) files you put in your directory.
-The only requirement, is a `index.html` which declares the menu as a `<ul>` and loads `@nrk/core-docs`.
+Core Docs can parse and render all markdown files you put in your directory.
+The only requirement, is an `index.html` in which you declare the menu as an `<ul>` and load `@nrk/core-docs`.
 Link to your markdown files using their relative path, prepended with `?`.
 Example:

 ```html
 <!DOCTYPE html>